Finally, the second LTS (Long-Term Support) version of Aurora MySQL v3 (MySQL 8.0 compatible) has been released! - Aurora MySQL 3.10 -

 v3.07

-Benefits include secure access control in conjunction with IAM roles and simplified connection pooling.
+This offers benefits such as secure access control in conjunction with IAM roles and simplified connection pooling.

-AlsoAurora MCP ServerThis tool uses the RDS Data API internally, so it was not available in the previous LTS, v3.04.
+AlsoAurora MCP ServerConvenient tools like this will become available.
+This tool uses the RDS Data API internally, so it was not available in the previous LTS version, v3.04.

-I have written a blog post about Aurora MCP Server in the past, so please refer to that.
+I've written a blog post about Aurora MCP Server in the past, so please refer to that.

 Major updates between the previous LTS (v3.04) and the new LTS (v3.10)

-VersionRelease dateupdateRelease note
+versionRelease dateupdateRelease note

-3.05 (8.0.32 compatible)2023/10- Instant DDL support for drop column operations - Optimizations that reduce database restart times by up to 65%Link
+3.05 (compatible with 8.0.32)2023/10- Support for column deletion operations using Instant DDL - Optimization that reduces database restart time by up to 65%Link

 3.07 (compatible with 8.0.36)2024/06- RDS Data API supportLink

-3.10 (compatible with 8.0.42)2025/07- Maximum storage capacity increased from 128 TiB to 256 TiB - Improved binary log replication performance with in-memory relay logsLink
+3.10 (compatible with 8.0.42)2025/07- Maximum storage capacity expanded from 128 TiB to 256 TiB - Improved binary log replication performance with in-memory relay logLink

 summary